Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, highly accurate object detection systems with deep learning (DL) have garnered attention in the fields of logistics~\cite{Fujita2020}, waste treatment~\cite{KiyokawaTASE2022}, manufacturing~\cite{Zhang2022}, and retailing~\cite{Naphade2022}.
+In recent years, highly accurate object detection systems with deep learning (DL) have garnered attention in the fields of logistics~\cite{Fujita2020}, waste treatment~\cite{KiyokawaTASE2022}, manufacturing~\cite{Zhang2022}, and retailing~\cite{Naphade2022}.
 Their industries, where new target objects arrive quickly one after another, require the prompt collection of a new training dataset and retraining of an object detection model.
 However, because it takes considerable time and effort to collect the training dataset, it is extremely difficult to complete the process from the introduction of new objects to the execution of object detection.
-This problem is urgent not only for camera-only applications such as product detection, waste detection, defective mechanical part detection, and automatic cash registers but also for automatic operations with vision-based robot systems in their fields~\cite{KiyokawaRAL2019,Suchi2019,KiyokawaAR2019,Gregorio2020}.
+This problem is urgent not only for camera-only applications such as product detection, waste sorter, defective mechanical part detection, automatic cash registers, and home robots but also for automatic operations with vision-based robot systems in their fields~\cite{KiyokawaRAL2019,Suchi2019,KiyokawaAR2019,Gregorio2020,Ishida2020,Uygur2024}.

-In collecting training datasets, normally with an annotation tool, we must manually draw bounding boxes around objects in the images and carefully label each object enclosed by each bounding box.
+In collecting training datasets, normally with an annotation tool, we must manually draw two-dimensional (2D) bounding boxes around objects in the images and carefully label each object enclosed by each 2D bounding box.
 This annotation process is time-consuming and labor-intensive.
 Noisy annotations degrade the performance of the trained models~\cite{Agnew2023}.
 Manual annotation of existing datasets has been considered problematic due to its low quality (e.g., low consistency)~\cite{Murrugarra2022}, and there have been attempts to address this issue through more laborious re-annotation with guidelines~\cite{Ma2022}.
 The manual annotation process presents certain subjectiveness (particularly when occlusions are present), and the quality of annotation might get degraded as annotators become fatigued.

 Crowdsourcing is an efficient and cost-effective method of collecting annotated image datasets.
 To control the quality of crowdsourced annotations, human-in-the-loop verification techniques~\cite{Hao2012}, web-based image annotation interfaces~\cite{Russell2008,Benenson2019}, and web-based video annotation platforms~\cite{Vondrick2013,Dutta2019} have been proposed.
 However, there is always a possibility of human error, and as a result, the trained DL model did not achieve the best performance.